 Evening activities: Campfires (songs, stories, roasting marshmallows) discussions, spiritual talks, vocation stories from seminarian staff.

-Suggested gear list: Outdoor camping gear, hiking boots, good socks, rain gear, sports clothes, at least 2 pairs of pants (one is required for Mass), swim trunks, at least one full set of WARM CLOTHING (it can get to 32 degrees in the mountains, even in June!)
+Suggested gear list: Outdoor camping gear, hiking boots, good socks, rain gear, sports clothes, at least 2 pairs of pants (one is required for Mass), swim trunks, at least one full set of WARM CLOTHING (temperatures do drop to the low 30’s in the mountains, even in August!)
 Rosary, missal, mess kit, quality canteens/camelbak, camera, a small amount of spending money for mementos at a couple of our customary stops.
 (Note – new shoes should be purchased well in advance and broken in prior to camp and cotton is generally a bad choice for outdoor clothing, especially when one may get wet).

 What NOT to bring: Anything electronic (radio, mp3 player, Game Boy, etc), large knives (greater than a 3-inch blade) or knives with any kind of assisted-opening, firecrackers or firearms (including paintball guns), a bad attitude or a bag of excuses.
 Rise up and fight manfully.

 The Sermon on the Amount

 Please consider donating to the camp or sponsor a boy to attend; We understand how the costs can add up for families.

 Payment by increments can also be done to ease to financial burden.

 Contact the director as indicated above. or follow this Link to a list of items we could use to make the camp better.